-Maria Stadnicka is a writer and freelance journalist based in Gloucestershire, United Kingdom.
+Maria Stadnicka is a writer, freelance journalist and PhD researcher based in Gloucestershire, United Kingdom.
 She started writing at the age of seven and published her first poems in 1995.

 Between 1996 and 2003 Maria lived in Iasi, Romania and won 12 Romanian national prizes for poetry, as well as ‘Porni Luceafarul…’ - First Prize for poetry collection and ‘Convorbiri Literare’ publishing house, First Prize for new poetry collection, Romania.